ranjeetsinghdelhi/code-20201112-ranjeetsingh/README.md

 # BMI Analytics Challange

-BMI analytics tool help you to analyse BMI Data
+BMI analytics tool help you to analyse BMI Data.
+You can download a release version for windows by clicking on [release](https://github.com/ranjeetsinghdelhi/code-20201112-ranjeetsingh/releases) link.

 ### Tech